PacificBiosciences/pb-StarPhase/docs/user_guide.md

 IMGTHLA also includes several incomplete HLA definitions that may be missing DNA sequences, cDNA sequences, or be heavily truncated (e.g., several only include exons 2 and 3).
 By default, pb-StarPhase requires a DNA sequence to be present for each HLA haplotype.
 Any haplotypes without a DNA sequence are ignored.

+## Why am I getting a weird hybrid allele call for _CYP2D6_?
+Internally, pb-StarPhase searches for hybrid D6/D7 alleles by generating representative sequences at the intron/exon boundaries and labeling them accordingly.
+For example, the allele "CYP2D6::CYP2D7::intron1" indicates an allele that looks like _CYP2D6_ until the start of intron1 (i.e., end of exon1), and then it looks more like _CYP2D7_ (note that these are not precise breakpoints for the hybrid).
+Prior to output to JSON, we attempt to resolve these alleles to known star alleles.
+For example, both "CYP2D6::CYP2D7::intron1" and "CYP2D6::CYP2D7::exon2" are re-mapped to CYP2D6*68.
+While all "CYP2D7::CYP2D6" alleles are currently mapped to *13, most "CYP2D6::CYP2D7" alleles do _not_ have a known re-mapping.
+Those without a known re-mapping are left in the pb-StarPhase internal format.
+If you encounter an allele that you think should be re-mapped, please open an issue on our GitHub.